Q. How do I reference a quote?

 You must reference the work from which you got the quotation.
 The citation will always include the Author and Date, however Sometimes you will also need to include a Page Number.
-For a detailed list of how to reference a variety of quotations, see the Library's Page on Referencing Quotations.
+For a detailed list of how to reference a variety of quotations, see PLC's referencing guide.

 Quoting within an Assignment, Essay, or Report

 - Should be placed in Quotation Marks, followed by the author's surname, year of publication and page number inside Curved Brackets.

 - e.g. "The truth is rarely pure and never simple" (Wilde, 1990, p.
 6)

 - e.g. "In some urban classrooms ... if children have grown up as street survivors ... they may come to school ready for a fight to the death" (Rodriguez & Bellanca, p.
 135) This is especially evident if the child has been raised in a...

 - Gass and Varonis (1984) found that "the listener's familiarity with the topic of discourse greatly facilitates the interpretation of the entire message" (p.
 85).

 An Indirect quotation:

 - Is a citation from a work without directly quoting from it.

 - It is treated in a similar way to a direct quotation but Without the Quotation Marks.